cobermai/lhc_anomaly_detection/README.md

-# Anomaly detection in the LHC TB circuit
+# Anomaly detection in the LHC RB circuit

 Analysis of the LHC RB circuit with ML.